FeJozsi/ddg/README.md

 - When we modify a few specific technological dependencies between tasks, it can *greatly affect* the resources needed to find the optimum solution.

+### Milestones

+Each linked folder has its own ReadMe file.
+Only major "milestones" are listed below.

+2024-02-23 12:19:12 Added folders: `src\generate_input` and `inputs`

+- The `src\generate_input\generate_random_dg_problem.py` module can generate
+text files within the `inputs` folder, describing random Directed Disjunctive Graphs.
+These files are suitable to serve as input (respectively input template) for the main functionality of the project.